cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   input                  Schematic definition file to be compiled into a binary msch file. output                 Output file to receive the resulting binary Mindustry schematic file (.msch).
-  -l, --log [LOG]        output file to receive compiler messages; uses stdout/stderr when not specified
+  -l, --log [LOG]        output file to receive compiler messages; uses stdout/stderr when not specified --file-references {path,uri,windows-uri}
+                         specifies the format in which a reference to a  location  in a source file is output on console and into the log

 schematic creation:
   -a, --add-tag TAG [TAG ...]